 It was the Okavango Delta that called us for our first Botswana adventure.

 You've probably seen all those wildlife shows too... showing the herds of elephants, and zebra...

-...the giraffe, the prides of lions and the warthogs...
-Warthogs?
-Doesn't everyone go to Africa to see warthogs?
-I had to include them; they're so darn ugly that they're cute.
+I had to include warthogs in these photos; they're so darn ugly that they're cute.
 I just love 'em.
 Just look at that face!

 You'll surely see all those animals in Botswana, but how much of an adventure your trip is... is up to you... your attitude and sense of adventure will make (or break) any trip.
 Go willing to try anything and be flexible.
 I think sometimes serendipity plays a roll in any trip... so you should always be prepared to make the most of whatever is thrown in your way.

 To encourage you to make your Botswana adventure or any Africa Dream trip a reality, I'll tell you some of our stories....

 There were three of us traveling together after we left our friends on our visit to Rwanda to see Mountain Gorillas.
 We didn't know much about the southern part of Africa so we were really up for a Botswana adventure.